kn0rr/documentation/React_This.md

 [...]

 /************
-Third way: Use Arrow directly in the props
+Third way: Use Arrow function directly in the props
 ************/
 [...]
  <form onSubmit={(e)=>this.onFormSubmit(e)} className="ui form">